 Use them for extension activities

 Every once in a while I’ll give the kids directions while using their LEGOs in school.
 This year, the kids will be doing a year long geography study and will be learning about the countries, cultures and landscapes around the world.
 I had out their curriculum for next year (being the planner that I am) and the kids decided to start building flags from some of the countries they found in the atlas.

 I didn’t give them instructions, or tell them to use a specific type of brick.
 We ended up with lovely patchwork flags that were unique to each child.

 I love when the kids find creative ways to get interested in school.
 While building the flags, we were able to talk about where the countries were located, if we had visited the countries and what our favorite things were about them.
-Since we lived in Europe for a few years, the kids were able to reminisce about Belgium waffles and german chocolate and the swiss alps.
+Since we lived in Europe for a few years, the kids were able to reminisce about Belgian waffles, and German chocolate, and the Swiss Alps.

 I have a feeling these little bricks will come in handy this school year!
 LEGO Classics are an awesome addition to your homeschool- there are no instructions needed and each set comes with a variety of bricks and wheels and specialty pieces to make any creation possible.

 Doubt that LEGO really is for any age?
 Check out this video by the Upright Citizens Brigade and see how LEGO can be used for improv!
 (Homeschooling high schoolers?
 This could be inspiration for an awesome co-op class!)